Bucket List: Amazing Tourist Attractions and Best Things to do and see in Langkawi, Malaysia

 You can also hire a boat and explore the waters.

-Cruises are common in Langkawi and offer one way to explore the beauty of the island.
-Many cruise providers offer sunset cruises around the pretty shores of the island.
+Cruises are typical in Langkawi and offer one way to explore the beauty of the Island.
+Many cruise providers offer sunset cruises around the stunning shores of the Island.

 In addition to exploring the shores of Langkawi, these cruises are also romantic and offer you and your partner a chance to eat dinner under the stars.

 Ayer Hangat Market is another alternative spot to sample Malay dishes cheaply.
 The market is lined with street food stalls, souvenir shops, and clothes stalls.